Penda of Mercia: Portrayals

-Penda appears in the historical novels King Penda's Captain (1908) by MacKenzie MacBride, and The Soul of a Serf (1910) by J. Breckenridge Ellis.
+Penda appears in the historical novels King Penda's Captain (1908) by MacKenzie MacBride, The Soul of a Serf (1910) by J. Breckenridge Ellis, and Better Than Gold (2014) by Theresa Tomlinson.

 In the 1970s, Penda was depicted in two BBC television productions written by David Rudkin.
 He was played by Geoffrey Staines in Penda's Fen (1974), and by Leo McKern in The Coming of the Cross (1975).

 On account of the association of his death with Leeds, the Pendas Fields estate in Leeds was named after Penda.